Blog

 Is It WP

-If the web site is not a WordPress website, you will see a message like the one shown below …
+If the web site was not built using WordPress, you will see a message like the one shown below …

 Advanced WP Theme Checker by Satori